 When employees feel like they own a part of their company, this sense of ownership in the employees can then have the flow-on effect of aligning their incentives with shareholders – inspiring them to work more efficiently as they see their labor directly contributing to the business valuation.

 As ESOPs typically have cliffs and vesting periods, employees under the Employee Stock Ownership Plan may be willing to stay until they are able to exercise their options.

 An ESOP is a type of Employee Share Ownership (ESOW).

 Employee Share Ownership plans allow an employee of a company to own or buy shares in the company or in its parent company.
 ESOWs also usually exclude phantom shares and share appreciation rights.

 Phantom shares are generally promised to pay a bonus in the form of either cash or equity that is equal to the value of company shares, or the increase in that value, over a stipulated time period.

 Contrary to phantom shares, share appreciation rights are only similar to them.
 However, they also give employees the right to remuneration in the form of the cash equivalent of the increase in the value of a predetermined number of shares, over a stipulated period of time.

-ESOP plans (a type of ESOW) give employees the right to purchase shares in the company at a predefined price within a specific time period.
+ESOP plans (a type of ESOW) give both new and senior employees the right to purchase shares in the company at a predefined price within a specific time period.